 - Rotating your neck and shoulders in both directions

 - Tilting your neck and stretching from side to side

 - Resting your chin on your chest

 If home exercises prove unsuccessful.
 You may need to try physical therapy.
 Especially if you are experiencing chronic pain.
 Physical therapy will strengthen muscles, restore movement and improve posture.
 Your physical therapist will create a customized routine that you will then be able to carry out at home.

 Get in Touch Today!

-Doug Allen has over 20 years experience in successful personal injury claims.
+Malnar Law, P.C. has over 10 years experience in successful personal injury claims.
 All cases are handled on a no win no fee basis from the most reputable lawyer in Colorado Springs.
-Doug Allen will fight for the justice you deserve and recover what you’re entitled to.
-Filing a claim for Symptoms of Whiplash from Rear End Collision doesn’t have to be daunting if you do it through Doug Allen, so get in touch today!
+Malnar Law, P.C. will fight for the justice you deserve and recover what you’re entitled to.
+Filing a claim for Symptoms of Whiplash from Rear End Collision doesn’t have to be daunting if you do it through Malnar Law, P.C., so get in touch today!